Private School (film): Plot

 Christine "Chris" Ramsey lies in bed narrating a trashy romance novel to Betsy, her roommate at the Cherryvale Academy for Girls in Northern California.
 Meanwhile, three students of the nearby Freemount Academy for Men, including Jim Green and his overweight, slobbish friend Bubba Beauregard, sneak into Cherryvale to peek on the girls.
 Jordan Leigh-Jensen, showering at the time, sees that the boys are peering at her and enlists Chris and Betsy's help to drive them away; the three boys fall off the side of the building.
 In response to being disturbed, the roommates light a bag of horse manure on fire and put it in front of Jordan's door.

 Later that night, at a co-ed dance, Chris reveals that Jim is her boyfriend; as the couple dance, Chris tells Jim that she has decided she wants to surrender her virginity to him.
 After a speech by headmistress Miss Dutchbok, the band plays a slow song while Jordan dances alone and conspires against Chris.
 Bubba, sporting an erection from slow dancing, sneaks off to the headmistress's office with Betsy to drink and have sex; however, the two are caught in the act by the headmistress and her friends.
 The following day, after morning aerobics and a sex education class, Chris books a hotel for Jim and herself.

 After another period of time, students of the two schools are riding horses together.
 Jordan trots past where Chris and Jim are talking and flashes her breasts at Jim.
 In revenge, Betsy steals Jordan's shirt, forcing the latter to ride topless in front of the headmistress et alumni.
-That weekend, Jim goes to buy condoms, but is confused by the pharmacist and ends up buying dental hygiene products; when Chris goes to buy the protection herself, she is distracted and eventually seen by Miss Dutchbok.
+That weekend, Jim goes to buy condoms but is confused by the pharmacist and ends up buying dental hygiene products; when Chris goes to buy the condoms herself, she is distracted and eventually seen by Miss Dutchbok.